 The Turkey River Water Trail is 98-mile stretch of the Little Turkey and Turkey Rivers in Northeast Iowa connected through signs, maps, and river access points that provides an enjoyable, scenic and educational experience for recreational users.
-The 98 mile water trail begins on the Little Turkey River at Gouldsburg Park and flows southeast through Fayette and Clayton Counties toward the Mississippi River.
+The 98-mile water trail begins on the Little Turkey River at Gouldsburg Park and flows southeast through Fayette and Clayton Counties toward the Mississippi River.
 The Water Trail features beautiful scenery, diverse wildlife species, a whitewater feature, and numerous historic landmarks.

 The Turkey River Water Trail Map & Guide is available for download in PDF format, for order online, or for pick up at several Northeast Iowa locations.
 You can also check out this Interactive Paddling Map that includes potential hazard locations.

 What is a “Water Trail”?